kevincong/scong-nextjs/README.md

-# scong-nextjs
+# scong
-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is the homepage for scong using next.js.